braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/create/message_types.md

 # LINE message types

-> This article covers the LINE message types you can compose, including aspects and li,itations, and is part of the LINE beta collection.
-[Return to the main page](https://www.braze.com/docs/line/).
+> This article covers the LINE message types you can compose, including aspects and limitations, and is part of the LINE beta collection.
+[Return to the main page]({{site.baseurl}}/line/).

 {% alert important %}
 LINE access is in beta and only available in select Braze packages.
 Reach out to your account manager or customer success manager to get started.